yehudaTiram/Hebrew-Calendar/README.md

 - Download this repo and install it on your Wordpress site

-- You need to install ACF Pro in order to use it.
+- Install ACF Pro in order to use it.

-- You need to import the file acf-export-2019-08-20.json (in the plugin root) into ACF to create the fields needed for the calendar.
+- Import the file acf-export-2019-08-20.json (in the plugin root) into ACF to create the fields needed for the calendar.

 ## Put this html in the page where you want the calendar to appear
 ```